 ORILLIA, ONT., Nov.
 28th.
 1914.
-"For over two years, I was troubled your sign which read "Fruit-a-tives try a box.
+"For over two years, I was troubled with Constipation, Drowsiness, Lack of Appetite and Headaches.
+One day I saw your sign which read "Fruit-a-tives make you feel like walking on air."
+This appealed to me, so I decided to try a box.
 In a very short time, I began to feel better, and now I feel fine.
-I eat, and the Headaches are gone entirely.
+I have a good appetite, relish everything eat, and the Headaches are gone entirely.
 I recommend this pleasant fruit medicine to all my friends".
 DAN McLEAN.

 50c. a box, 6 for \$2.50, trial size, 25c.
-At all dealers or sent postpaid by Fruittives I imited, Ottoma, ager, intends to apply for permission to urchase the following described lands: 200 feet easterly from the northwest corthence south 20 chains more or commencement, containing forty acres more or less.
+At all dealers or sent postpaid by Fruita-tives Limited, Ottawa.

-COAST, RANGE 4.
+SKEENA LAND DISTRICT-DISTRICT OF COAST, RANGE 4.